RRZE-HPC/TheBandwidthBenchmark/README.md

 * Accurate timing

 Moreover the benchmark showcases a simple generic Makefile that can be used in other projects.
-You may want to have a look at our [[Result wiki|https://github.com/RRZE-HPC/TheBandwidthBenchmark/wiki]] that was created using TheBandwidthBenchmark.
+You may want to have a look at https://github.com/RRZE-HPC/TheBandwidthBenchmark/wiki for a collection of results that were created using TheBandwidthBenchmark.

 ## Overview